Robert Mann

 Despite some of the odd coincidences and profile matching status of Robert Mann, there are other considerations we should include before deciding he was the Ripper.

 To start with, Mann was living in a workhouse and therefore was one of the poorest members of society.
-This would likely make him illiterate, meaning that he probably wouldn’t have been able to write the letters that the Ripper supposedly sent to the police regarding his investigation.
+This could well have been illiterate, meaning that he wouldn’t have been able to write the letters assigned to Jack the Ripper.
 Furthermore, with few funds available, buying the supplies to write the letters would have proved a challenge in itself.

 Additionally, it’s supposed that Mann was called to the mortuary at around 4:00am on the morning of Mary Ann Nichols’ death.
 There are reports that he was in a deep sleep when roused and considering Nichols’ body was discovered just 15 minutes beforehand at 3:45am, it would have been challenging for Mann to get home, dispose of the murder weapon, clean himself and nestle into a deep sleep within that time.